kaegeh/DPI911-Project/Exfiltration/Data Transfer Size Limits - T1030/README.md

 ## Technique Description

 In this scenario, an adversary simply exfiltrates data in fixed sizes, rather than exfiltrating the file as a whole.
-The purposes of this is to try and evade detection, and avoid triggering alerts in NSM Tools.
+The purposes of this is to try and evade detection while also avoiding triggering alerts in NSM Tools.
 Red Atomic/Canary provide a proof of concept where the dd command-line utility for Linux is used for copying and converting files.
 The following will show the commands used to perform the attack, along with the Splunk Filter for detection

+## Assumptions
+The adversary uses the dd command-line utility to input random bytes into a file within the /tmp/ directory.
+Afterwards, they split the file into a 5MB size

 ## Execution